lyrasis/kiba-extend/doc/iterative_cleanup.md

 Kiba::Extend.config.config_namespaces = [Kiba::Tms, TmsClientName]
 ~~~

+If you have multiple config namespaces and you define IterativeCleanup
+processes with identical config module names in more than one config
+namespace, kiba-extend registers the jobs from the last-listed
+`config_namespaces` value.

 ### Add cleanup job registration to your `RegistryData` registration method

 Add the following to `RegistryData.register` (or whatever method